jimfinnis/jcf12/content/home/projects.md

 weight = 68  # Order that this section will appear.

 title = "Projects"
-subtitle = "Fun things I've worked on in my spare time."
+subtitle = "Things I've built - some for work, some for fun."

 [content]
   # Page type to display.
 E.g. project.